The A to Z of Landing Pages

 For example, if you want to test the performance of 3 different headlines, 3 photos and 3 variations of button color, you would end up with 27 pages to be tested against each other.
 This type of testing requires a significant amount of traffic to become statistically valid.

-I wrote about the dangers of Multivariate and it’s comparison to A/B testing in a somewhat opinionated article: A/B Testing is better than Multivariate Testing.
+I wrote about the dangers of Multivariate and it’s comparison to A/B testing in a somewhat opinionated article.
 For the record, this isn’t always the case, but there are important factors to consider when deciding on a testing methodology that works for you.

 Reserve your navigation scheme for your website.
 By including it on your landing pages you are giving the visitor too many options and risk watering down the primary message.
 Remember, standalone landing pages are not the same as your regular website’s pages.
 They should have a singular focus and purpose.